 If you are looking for stuff for your kitchen, you should head over to the Küchenliebe shop in Friedrichshain or to their booth at Markthalle 9 in Kreuzberg.
 They have all the kitchen equipment and ceramics that you could need.

-To decorate your walls, we recommend the brand new shop Schee, which offers a big variety of unique fine art prints (framed and unframed) as well as other decorative home accessories.
+To decorate your walls and shelves, we recommend the shop Schee, which offers a big variety of unique fine art prints (framed and unframed) as well as other decorative home accessories.
 Your walls and shelves will definitely feel more alive with some of these lovely things.

 4) Getting Around